 The Criminally Negligent Homicide crime in the state of Texas gives police the right to arrest you if they believe you cause someone’s death by doing something that was criminally negligent.
 Criminally Negligent Homicide is one of the Criminal Homicide charges in Texas.
 The others are Murder, Manslaughter and Capital Murder.
 Learn more detailed information about the Criminally Negligent Homicide offense below.

 If the state’s attorneys believed that you caused the death of an individual while you were operating a motor vehicle while intoxicated, you could also be charged with Intoxication Manslaughter.

 Have you been charged with Criminally Negligent Homicide?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Criminally Negligent Homicide is classified in the Texas Penal Code under Title 5 “Offenses Against The Person”, Chapter 19 “Criminal Homicide.”

 (a) A person commits an offense if he causes the death of an individual by criminal negligence.